nyannkov/Psgino/README.md

 These values are defined as enum PlayStatus types.
 In either of these states, when the Play() method is called, the MML is played from the beginning.

-Please note that this library needs to call the Proc() method every 10 milliseconds as in the sample above.
+Note that this library requires the Proc() method to be called at regular intervals, as in the sample above.
+The default call frequency is 100 Hz.
+If you wish to change the frequency, enter the value you wish to set in Hz in the third argument ("proc_freq") of Psgino.
+However, if the value of the calling frequency is too large or too small, it may not work properly.

 ### PsginoZ class